MatteoNulli/MatteoNulli.github.io/_pages/about.md

 📌 Hi, this is Matteo, a MSc student in [Artificial Intelligence](https://www.uva.nl/shared-content/programmas/en/masters/artificial-intelligence/artificial-intelligence.html) at the University of Amsterdam and a Applied Scientist Working Student in Multmodality at eBay.
 Previously, I graduated from [Bocconi University](https://www.unibocconi.it/en) with Bachelor's of Science in [Mathematical and Computing Sciences for AI](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/bachelor+of+science/mathematical+and+computing+sciences+for+artificial+intelligence/mathematical+and+computing+sciences+for+artificial+intelligence/).
 During this time, I was selected to participate in an exchange program at the [University of Sydney](https://www.sydney.edu.au) with a full scholarship, taking courses in Applied Mathematics and Computer Science.

 💭 My research interests lie in bridging the gap between Vision and Language within AI systems.
 Particulary, I am interested in enhancing performance of multimodal models on complex reasoning tasks such as compositional understanding, where they still lack capabilities.
-I strive to align the performance of Multimodal foundation models to that of LLMs.
 <!-- I am also interested in Reinforcement Learning applied to robotics.  -->

-📚 Currently working as Applied Scientist on Multimodal Learning at eBay and studying Deep Learning for NLP.
+📚 Currently working as Applied Scientist on Multimodal Learning at eBay and studying Deep Learning.

 Always open to hear about possible research collaborations, feel free to reach out.